SuperDARN/rst/docs/references/general/radar_id.md

 -->

-This information is sourced from the RFC: 0003 previously in the RST RFC documentation that was written by R.J.
+This information is sourced from the RFC: 0003 and 0004 previously in the RST RFC documentation that was written by R.J.
 Barnes.

 # Radar Identifier